Horizon causality from holographic scattering in asymptotically dS$_3$: Discussion

 In this work, we only considered holographic scatterings in the static patch.
 Since global de Sitter spacetime is conjectured to be encoded on the holographic screens associated with two antipodal observers, an interesting direction would be to consider scatterings connecting the two screens to probe the exterior region.
 One clear obstruction is that no direct scattering is possible in the static patch, due to cosmological horizons between the screens.
 One way to overcome this issue would be to consider explicit solutions of asymptotically de Sitter spacetimes in which the static patches always overlap~\cite{Gao:2000ga,Leblond:2002ns}.
 Another possibility would be to use the mapping between perturbations on the screen and operators at null infinity.
 One can define scattering from two points on two disconnected holographic screens to two points at future null infinity.
 We hope that it is possible to find a precise mapping between localized output points at $\mathcal{I}^+$ and extended regions on the holographic screens by making use of entanglement between the screens, although the details of this mapping are yet to be explored.
 In addition to providing additional evidence for the connection between static patch holography and dS/CFT, scattering in the exterior region may provide a useful tool in determining the correct entanglement entropy prescription in the region between the screen.

 An implicit assumption made in the connected wedge theorem is that the evolution on the holographic screen(s) is local.
 Otherwise, the time evolution manifestly entangles two decision regions so it cannot be viewed as a nonlocal quantum computation.\footnote{We thank Beni Yoshida for pointing this out.} The Hamiltonian generating time evolution in the two static patches is $H=H_R-H_L$, where $H_{L,R}$ are the Hamiltonian for each static patch.
-On the other hand, the screen dual of the evolution in the Milne patch toward $\mathcal{I}^+$ would be $H=H_R+H_L$.
-Similar to the eternal AdS black hole, this modular evolution may couple the left and the right screen.
-Thus, it is essential to understand the locality of the time evolution on the screens to justify the connected wedge theorem in the exterior region.
+On the other hand, the screen dual of the evolution in the Milne patch toward $\mathcal{I}^+$ {may require coupling the left and the right boundaries similar to the eternal AdS black hole.} Thus, it is essential to understand the locality of the time evolution on the screens to justify the connected wedge theorem in the exterior region.

 \paragraph{Relating static patch holography to dS/CFT}